 - The power of attorney is not clear and rather confusing

 - The power of attorney is not signed

 - Confusion remains as to whether the document is a notice of transfer or power of attorney

 - Issues arise with the same passenger having multiple legal representatives for the same compensation claim

 - The passenger is not aware that there is a legal representative or that a court case is taking place on its behalf

-- Most of the time, carriers approached by CMCs do not receive a valid identification document from the passengers, preventing airlines to assess the validity of the claim
+- Most of the time, carriers approached by CMCs do not receive a valid identification document from the passengers, preventing airlines from assessing the validity of the claim

-The March 2017 notices states that claims agencies should not resort to persistent unsolicited telemarketing.
+The March 2017 notice states that claims agencies should not resort to persistent unsolicited telemarketing.
 However, the past months have seen:

 - Unsolicited marketing with cookies used on the Internet

 - Aggressive and misleading marketing through social media/TV/Radio/Newspapers